oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 __Note__: If the `localhostBindingsEnabled` is set incorrectly for the Istio version running in a domain,
 then:

-- The Managed Weblogic Servers that are running in the managed server pods may not be able to contact the WebLogic Administration Server.
+- The Managed WebLogic Servers that are running in the managed server pods may not be able to contact the WebLogic Administration Server.
   They will consequently log networking messages about failures communicating with the Administration Server and likely, also a `Boot identity not valid` error.